BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 Of these other apps, ‘Shopify Inbox‘ is probably the most useful, letting you add a live chat service to your site, keep tabs on sales conversations and share product details with store visitors on popular chat services like Facebook Messenger and Instagram.

 BigCommerce also provides a mobile app, which allows you to manage orders, view and contact customers and access basic stats.
+No dedicated POS app is available for BigCommerce, however.

 The BigCommerce mobile app (iOS version)